 (TR) I’d say visual stuff.
 Like a movie, a piece of art, a picture, a sculpture.
 I try not to find inspiration from music, to stay original.
 For example, I was really inspired by the work of Daniel Arsham while making my album, 2 years ago.
 I also found inspiration from sounds from the NASA sound cloud: frequencies produced by the earth, the stratosphere of Jupiter, or the sound of the Gravitational waves which hit earth in 2015.

-Favorite living artist?
+Favourite living artist?

 (TR) John Williams.